Dear Bearkat Parents,

 We look forward to beginning the journey with you and working with both you and your student(s) in the future.
 Please let us know how we can help you.

-Jerrell Sherman -- Assistant Dean of Students/Director of Greek Life/Director of Judicial Affairs
+Jerrell Sherman -- Associate Dean of Students/Director of Greek Life/Director of Judicial Affairs

-Lowman Student Center, Suite 215, Dean of Students Office
+Lowman Student Center, Suite 216, Greek Life Office

 Huntsville, TX 77341